i18next/react-i18next-gitbook/components/i18nextprovider.md

 # I18nextProvider

 The provider is responsible to pass the i18next instance down to all the translate hocs using react context.
+Alternatively you can pass that directly in the [translate hoc](/components/translate-hoc.md).

 ```js
 import React from 'react';